socketry/covered/readme.md

 ### Developer Certificate of Origin

 This project uses the [Developer Certificate of Origin](https://developercertificate.org/).
 All contributors to this project must agree to this document to have their contributions accepted.

 ### Contributor Covenant

-This project is governed by [Contributor Covenant](https://www.contributor-covenant.org/).
+This project is governed by the [Contributor Covenant](https://www.contributor-covenant.org/).
 All contributors and participants agree to abide by its terms.